 If you look at the yellow foods, I went over a bit, but that’s okay.
 You see, you don’t have to eat that exact number of calories for each color category.
 It’s there to be used as a guide.

 Per Medical News Today, they showed a survey “of 35,921 Noom users, 77.9% reported a reduction in body weight while using the app.
 The researchers found that users who monitored their weight and dietary habits more frequently experienced more consistent weight loss”.

-What I really like about Noom is, they’re pretty wacky.
+What I really like about Noom is, that they’re pretty wacky.
 They have a very interesting sense of humor and it’s one I adore.
-The way they write their articles aren’t “sterile”.
+The way they write their articles isn’t “sterile”.
 It’s more like your friend is rooting you on in your weight loss journey.